Steve Fenton (footballer)

-Steve J. Fenton (born 1951) is an English former professional footballer who played as a full back and midfielder.
+Stephen James Fenton (born 25 February 1951) is an English former professional footballer who played as a full back and midfielder.

 Career

 Born in Hartlepool, Fenton played for Middlesbrough, Bradford City and Bradford Park Avenue.

 For Bradford City he made 10 appearances in the Football League, scoring 1 goal.
-He also scored 1 goals in 3 appearances in the Football League Cup.
+He also scored 1 goal in 3 appearances in the Football League Cup.